Parasympathetic nervous system: Relationship to sympathetic nervous system

 Sympathetic and parasympathetic divisions typically function in opposition to each other.
 The sympathetic division typically functions in actions requiring quick responses.
 The parasympathetic division functions with actions that do not require immediate reaction.
 A mnemonic to summarize the functions of the parasympathetic nervous system is SSLUDD (sexual arousal, salivation, lacrimation, urination, digestion and defecation).

 Clinical significance

-The functions promoted by activity in the parasympathetic nervous system are associated with our day-to-day living.
+The functions promoted by activity in the parasympathetic nervous system are associated with day-to-day living.
 The parasympathetic nervous system promotes digestion and the synthesis of glycogen, and allows for normal function and behavior.

 Parasympathetic action helps in digestion and absorption of food by increasing the activity of the intestinal musculature, increasing gastric secretion, and relaxing the pyloric sphincter.
 It is called the “rest and digest” division of the ANS.

 The parasympathetic nervous system decreases respiration and heart rate and increases digestion.
 Stimulation of the parasympathetic nervous system results in: